 Cain went on the defensive as one of the accusers confirmed to NPR that the Politico report about two women accusing Cain of sexual harassment was accurate.

 The former chief executive of Godfather’s Pizza was accused of inappropriate conduct by two female employees when he was head of the National Restaurant Association from 1996 to 1999, as first reported by Politico.
 Cain, who had stayed relatively mum on the issue this weekend, has vehemently denied the allegations, saying he was falsely accused.

 Contrary to reports, however, Cain said today that he recalls only one such incident, not two.
 The woman, according to Cain, took offense when he told her that she was as tall as his wife, and put his hand on his chin to indicate the difference.

 “I was not touching her when I did that,” the former businessman said.
 “This was the only time, being around a lady, felt that was sexual harassment, and it was shown that it had no basis.
 It was resolved.”

 But even as he attempts to defend himself, Cain’s apparently contradictory statements have made the situation even murkier.

 The leading GOP candidate said Monday he couldn’t recall whether he met one of the women in a hotel room while at a conference, but he never said no directly when posed the question.

 “That I absolutely do not recall.
-You know, I have no recollection of that,” Cain said in an interview with Judy Woodruff on PBS’s NewsHour.
+You know, I have no recollection of that,” Cain said in the PBS interview.